 - In Eberron, Hobgoblins used to control most of the main continent.
 They had The Empire that fell due to extraplanar & Human invasions.
-In the current situation goblinoids might be working class labourers to scholar or well to do merchants.
-There's also a country that tries to recreate some of the old empires splendor.
-Goblins and Bugbears were also integral part of the empire, though they were not the ruling class.
+In the current situation goblinoids range from working-class labourers to scholars or well-to-do merchants.
+There's also a country that tries to recreate some of the old empires' splendor.
+Goblins and Bugbears were also and integral part of the empire, though they were not the ruling class.

 - Of course, with Eberron having no such thing as Always Chaotic Evil (except for planar/fiendish creatures), Goblinoids are not always evil.
 While they do practice slavery, Goblinoids are also more tolerant of other races than humans themselves (they will allow worthy humans, dwarves and even halflings to join their clans with full citizenship if they are badass enough).